 Practical Composting Courses at Stokes Wood Allotments, Leicester

-their waste or making their own compost.
+process their waste to making their own compost.
 These bins spoil the look of the site and demonstrate a waste of a valuable means of improving the soil of the allotment.
-The problem is not confined to allotments, a 2004 survey
+The problem is not confined to allotments, a 2004

-showed that as many as 40% of householders who had brought a bin and started home composting stopped using because of a lack of composting knowledge.
-This led to Councils offering leaflets, web pages and trained “master composters” to provide
+survey showed that as many as 40% of householders who had brought a bin and started home composting stopped using because of a lack of composting knowledge.
+This led to Councils offering leaflets, web pages and trained “master composters”

 cheap Bokashi system.

 To help increase awareness of composting techniques and increase the scope and rate of composting at home and on allotments we are starting a series of low-cost training sessions at the

 Stokes Wood Allotment Composting Demonstration Site, 2B Stokes Drive, Leicester, LE3 9BS.

 The last one-day Introduction to Composting session was planned for May 2020 but was cancelled due to lockdown.
 We will be

 offering the programme again soon.
 The sesion will introduce attendees to the many benefits of composting and help them explore the methods that will best suit their circumstance in a half day format rather than as all day sessions.

 course is designed to equip those new to composting with the basic knowledge and practical experience to compost successfully and take remedial action if things go wrong and provide additional information for those already composting.